nastiamuliar/REST-RESTful/README.md

   **This rule has been described with 4 sub-items.**

-  * Resource identification in requests
+  * Resource identification in requests.
+Rather than making all our requests to a singular service endpoint, we now start talking to individual resources.
-  * Resource manipulation through representations
+  * Resource manipulation through representations.
+When a data belonging to the source is obtained on the client side, this data should be sufficient to make the necessary changes on the source.
-  * Self-descriptive messages
+  * Self-descriptive messages.
+It introduces using HTTP verbs and HTTP response codes
-  * Hypermedia as the engine of application
+  * Hypermedia as the engine of application.
+The point of hypermedia controls is that they tell us what we can do next, and the URI of the resource we need to manipulate to do it.
+Rather than us having to know where to post our appointment request, the hypermedia controls in the response tell us how to do it.
+One obvious benefit of hypermedia controls is that it allows the server to change its URI scheme without breaking clients.
+A further benefit is that it helps client developers explore the protocol.
+The links give client developers a hint as to what may be possible next.

 2. Client Server Architecture
 3. Stateless